Economic/Provincial Nominee Programs – Part Two

 Pushkar contributes to diversity and inclusion in the practice of law.
 As an immigrant, he is attuned to the issues faced by newcomers and makes advanced submissions before Immigration, Refugees, and Citizenship Canada, as well as the Federal Court.

-Ontario Provincial Nominee Program: Overview and Updates
+Ontario Immigrant Nominee Program: Overview and Updates; Streams, Opportunities, and Challenges

 Neha Batta